anevsantos/anevsantos/README.md

 - 👋 Hi, I’m Leidiane
 - 👀 I’m interested in data analysis,education,regional development and economy.
 - 🌱 I’m currently learning SQL and R
-- 📫 How to reach me on Twitter @leidivsantos
+- 📫 How to reach me on Bluesky @caboclinha.bsky.social

 <!---
 anevsantos/anevsantos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.